Indianapolis 500 traditions: Concerts

-Since the early 1990s, concerts featuring a top act(s) have been held the weekend of the race.
+Since the early 1990s, concerts featuring top acts have been held the weekend of the race.
 Originally the concerts were held downtown the night of Carburetion Day, sponsored by local radio station WFBQ.
 In 1998, the Carb Day concert was moved to the track.
 Numerous other local bands, indie bands, garage bands, and smaller musical acts perform at other times during the month on days featuring track activity.
 Prior to 2005, Carb Day was the Thursday before the race, and since 2005, Carb Day has been the Friday prior to the race.
 Currently, the Carb Day concert is typically held in the afternoon, following the conclusion of on-track activity.
 Starting in 2014, a second headlining concert has been held on Legends Day.
 The Carb Day concert has typically featured rock groups, while Legends Day typically stars country music artists.
 The performers have been as follows: